Limited Edition MagicBand Featuring Aladdin And Jasmine Released To Celebrate Valentine’s Day

-There are always all sorts of new graphic MagicBands being released at Walt Disney World and this latest released may be one of the best yet.
+There are always all sorts of new graphic MagicBands being released at Walt Disney World and this latest release may be one of the best yet.
 On Monday, there was a brand new solid-color Millennial Pink MagicBand released, but there was also a new one for Valentine’s Day 2018.
 The band features Aladdin and Jasmine from the hit animated featured and it is perfect for showing your loved one a whole new world.

 This marks the third year in a row that Walt Disney World has released a special MagicBand for Valentine’s Day and they do generally sell out rather quickly.
 Some may balk at the price tag of $32.99, but you’ll pay a lot more if they sell out and you try to buy it on an auction site later.